-This sweet potato casserole with marshmallows is everyone's favorite Thanksgiving side dish!
+This sweet potato marshmallow recipe is everyone's favorite Thanksgiving side dish!

-For the longest time I called this holiday side dish sweet potato PIE!
+For the longest time I called this holiday side dish "sweet potato PIE"!
 I mean, we're talking for years.
-I didn't realize there is actually a pie, similar to pumpkin pie, that is actually sweet potato pie and that THIS (sweet potatoes topped with toasted marshmallows) is indeed Sweet Potato CASSEROLE.
+I didn't realize there is actually a pie, similar to pumpkin pie, that is actually sweet potato pie and that THIS (baked sweet potato topped with ooey gooey toasted marshmallows) is indeed Sweet Potato CASSEROLE.
 My recipe for sweet potato casserole is really easy and a family favorite.